abbydes/ELEC5550_Group08_GITHUB/README.md

 Code regarding PCB hardware verification can be found in the PCB PROTOTYPING folder.

+The PCB prototyping folder also includes the KICAD design documents which are located in the KICAD DESIGN folder under PCB Prototyping

 ## Finalised
 All of the code must be finalised and submitted in a finalised github repository.